The Gutenberg Academy for Young Researchers is looking for brilliant junior researchers and young artists

 Interview and Selection

 An admissions committee composed of senior and junior members will conduct personal interviews with the applicants and submit recommendations for membership to the Gutenberg Academy.
 The current members of the Academy select new members from those recommended by the admissions committee.
-Once the new candidates have been selected, they are required to present themselves to the Gutenberg Academy by holding a scientific talk for all members.
+Once the new candidates have been selected, they are required to present themselves to the Gutenberg Academy by holding a scientific talk for all members, which can be held either in German or English.

 For junior members, active membership ends with completion of their doctorate or year as a master class student or after a maximum of two years.
 The admission procedure takes place annually at the beginning of the summer semester.

-The current deadline for application will end on October 14th, 2021!
+The next deadline for application will end on October 14th, 2022!

 The application should be submitted as a PDF to Univ.-Prof. Dr. Thomas Rigotti at the e-mail address listed below.